brycewray/hugo-site/content/posts/2021/02/new-hugo-easier-writing.md

 {{< imgc src="BW-holding-Kennedy-first-night__crop_1008x712.jpg" alt="Bryce Wray holds his new granddaughter, Kennedy Beck, on the night of her birth" width="1008" height="712" >}}

-Your faithful correspondent holds his first grandchild for the first time, on the first night of her life.
-Enough "firsts" for you there?
+{{< caption content="Your faithful correspondent holds his first grandchild for the first time, on the first night of her life.
+Enough “firsts” for you there?" >}}
-{.imgcCaption}

 ## Hugo 0.81.0 as a labor-saving device